ucf-sttc/navsim/README.md

 ## Setup the host to run directly
 ### Assumptions
-* Following are installed: X, nvidia drivers, nvidia cuda toolkit.
+* Following are installed: X, nvidia drivers
 * Miniconda or Anaconda is installed, and is in the path.

 ### Steps